 As has been seen time and again, organizations with solid security and compliance nonetheless can get breached due to the carelessness or negligence of their trusted third parties — vendors, partners, contractors, suppliers and the like.

-GDPR makes organizations accountable for the mistakes of third parties they share EU resident PII data with.
+GDPR makes organizations accountable for the mistakes of third parties they share personal EU resident data with.
 As a result, organizations need to stringently assess the GDPR awareness and compliance of these partners.
 Along the way they’re bound to end up dismissing weak ones, re-negotiating contracts and strengthening ties with others, and enhancing the quality of their third-party supply chain network by making it safer and more efficient.